Lovkush-A/personal-website/content/posts/toy-example-of-ml/index.md

 This is one of my big uncertainties - how can some deterministic mathematical process be able to do something like this?
 But we humans exist and we are some kind of physical machine that can do strategic thinking, so it must be possible for computers to do this.
 However I cannot conceive how it would actually work in practice.
+Evan Hubinger calls this 'gradient hacking' and has [brief thoughts on how it is possible](https://www.lesswrong.com/posts/uXH4r6MmKPedk8rMA/gradient-hacking).

-I suspect many people technical people are not worried about X-risk because they have internalized that everything is just numerical deterministic functions, and so dismiss the possibility of machines going rogue.
+I suspect many technical people are not worried about X-risk because they have internalized that everything is just numerical deterministic functions, and so do not even consider the possibility of gradient hacking.

 ### Orbit review